 'Sensor Temperatures' and related sensor application durations (the so-called 'Site Time') that are recommended for Sentec TC Sensors (Table 59) were carefully selected to provide in most patients a close correlation between transcutaneous and arterial blood gas values with no to minimal risk of skin burns.
 Different 'Sensor Temperatures' and 'Site Times' than recommended can be selected by the operator in the sub-menu 'Temperature Settings' (Table 39).
 In order to account for the specific skin burn risks of the respective patient population and clinical setting, the Responsible Organization can adapt/restrict the operator-selectable 'Sensor Temperature' and 'Site Time' ranges within a password protected area of V-STATS (4.7.4.1, Table 62).
-Furthermore, to avoid unjustifiable risks (e.g. unintended use of a 'Sensor Temperature' of 44.5 °C during 12 hours in a neonatal patient) safety controls of the SDM may - depending on the selected patient type, the enabled parameters and with increasing 'Sensor Temperature' - enforce safer settings for the operator-selectable 'Sensor Temperature' and 'Site Time' ranges than those selected by the Responsible Organization.
-In 'Neonatal Mode', for example safety controls of the SDM enforce a maximal operator-selectable 'Sensor Temperature' of 43°C for 4.0 hours if PO2 is disabled or - in 'Adult Mode' - a maximal operator-selectable 'Site Time' of 2.0 hours if a 'Sensor Temperature' of 44.5 °C is selected (also see Table 60, Table 61, and Table 62).
+Furthermore, to avoid unjustifiable risks (e.g. unintended use of a 'Sensor Temperature' of 44.5 °C during 12 hours in a neonatal patient) safety controls of the SDM may - depending on the selected patient type, the enabled parameters and with increasing 'Sensor Temperature' - enforce safer settings for the operator-selectable 'Sensor Temperature' of 43°C for 4.0 hours if PO2 is disabled or - in 'Adult Mode' - a maximal operator-selectable 'Site Time' of 2.0 hours if a 'Sensor Temperature' of 44.5 °C is selected (also see Table 60, Table 61, and Table 62).

 Use of INITIAL HEATING (4.8.3), a feature that - for faster site perfusion and results - temporarily increases the sensor temperature above the selected sensor temperature after sensor application.
 It is only available in Adult Mode and recommended for patients with low skin tissue perfusion beneath the sensor site if a short 'Site Time' is impractical and, therefore, a suitably low 'Sensor Temperature' must be selected.
-In order to prevent excessively long exposure of the sensor to the skin, finally, the SDM features a 'Site Timer' (4.8.4) which monitors the time the sensor is applied to the patient and triggers the low priority alarm 'Site time elapsed' (4.3.5) if the 'Site Time' has elapsed.
+In order to prevent excessively long exposure of the sensor to the skin, finally, the SDM features a 'Site Time' (4.8.4) which monitors the time the sensor is applied to the patient and triggers the low priority alarm 'Site time elapsed' (4.3.5) if the 'Site Time' has elapsed.
 If the safety feature SITE PROTECTION (4.8.5) is ON the SDM furthermore will reduce the Sensor Temperature to safe values once the sensor application duration overruns the 'Site Time' by more than 10% or 30 minutes.
 In patients at increased risk for burns the use of SITE PROTECTION is recommended.